Time-multiplexed layer reuse for physical neural networks: Implementation details of TIDAL-Net

 \subsection{Intuition}

-Switching network weights across time steps can increase the number of parameters in the RNN.
+Switching network weights across time steps can increase the number of parameters.
 For example, doubling the number of distinct weight matrices used in the recurrent loop effectively doubles the number of parameters, even without increasing the width of the layers.
-Simultaneously, this flipping mechanism introduces a deep computational structure composed of different network connections.
+Simultaneously, switching between separate weight banks - each encoding a unique connectivity between nodes - introduces a more complex computational structure.
 Stacking networks that have different connections is widely known to improve representation power even with limited parameters \cite{montufar2014number}.
 Furthermore, from a hardware perspective, switching network weights may be significantly easier than duplicating the full network structures, particularly in the context of PNNs, where component size and reconfigurability are the key limitations.

-The ReLaX-Net thus represents a middle ground between a standard RNN and a fully dynamic time-varbiable neural network, where its weights change over time as Supplementary Table \ref{tab_RNN} shows.
-As such, ReLaX-Net offers a practical and scalable solution for enhancing neural network expressivity while maintaining feasibility in physical implementation.
+The TIDAL-Net thus represents a middle ground between a stateless RNN and a fully time-variable DNN, where its weights change over time as Supplementary Table \ref{tab_RNN} shows.
+As such, TIDAL-Net offers a practical and scalable solution for enhancing neural network expressivity while maintaining feasibility in physical implementation.